 The single furrows which guided the earliest travellers across the plains were soon replaced by metalled roads.
 The long, straight, dusty road leading to the horizon became emblematic of Canterbury, as Robin Muir describes: ‘The road stretched ahead, straight and true, pointing at the wall of mountains; the telegraph posts like a lesson in perspective drawing’.
 1

 In 1864 gold was discovered on the West Coast.
 The first diggers used a rough track across Harper Pass.
 In 1865–66 a stock track was built over Browning Pass, but it was high and steep, and Arthur’s Pass was chosen for a new road that opened in March 1866.
-A track was made over the Lewis Pass in the 1890s and a road, built during the depression, opened in 1937.
+A track was made over the Lewis Pass in the 1890s and a road built by relief workers during the depression opened in 1937.

 Rivers were a major obstacle to roads and railways.
-Slowly, river ferries were replaced by bridges, many doubling for road and rail.
+Slowly, river ferries were replaced by bridges, many carrying both road and railway.
 Construction was often difficult because of extremely wide riverbeds with no bedrock near the surface.
 One bridge across the Rakaia River is still the longest in the South Island, at 1.75 kilometres.

 The overnight ferry service between Lyttelton and Wellington ceased in 1976.
-It was replaced by the day ferry service between Picton and Wellington, and by air services.
+It was replaced by a ferry service between Picton and Wellington, and by air services.

 In 1923, the Sockburn field of the Canterbury Aviation Company became Wigram Aerodrome, the birthplace of the New Zealand Air Force.
 An Air Force Museum, opened in 1987, remained after Wigram closed in 1995.

-Ashburton had the first local-body airport in the South Island, from 1930.
-The Christchurch municipal airport was opened in 1940.
-In 1950 it was designated New Zealand’s first international airport, and in 1956 became a base for flights to Antarctica.
+From 1930, Ashburton had the first airport in the South Island operated by a local body.
+The Christchurch’s municipal airport opened at Harewood in 1940.
+In 1950 it was designated New Zealand’s first international airport, and in 1956 it became a base for flights to Antarctica.

 A provincial government was formed three years after the founding of the settlement.
 The Canterbury Provincial Council was the main focus of political activity.